 have reasons to recommend giving your baby formula or other liquids.
 They include:

 liquids.
-For example, your baby may need this if he or she has low blood sugar (hypoglycemia),
+For example, your baby may need this if they have low blood sugar (hypoglycemia)

 or loss of body fluids (dehydration).

 You have or have had certain health problems.
 There are few reasons why you should not breastfeed your baby.
 Some infections can